-- Payment Solutions.
+Payment Solutions.
 Postbank Group is one of the Federal Republic of Germany's leading providers of domestic payment transfer services.
 Postbank Group's most important product in the Payment Solution field is the corporate customer checking account.
-In 2004, Postbank Group maintained an average 51,343 checking accounts for corporate customers.
-As an additional feature of checking accounts, Postbank Group offers interest-bearing fixed-term investment instruments in the Federal Republic of Germany and Luxemburg for liquidity surplus, payment transfer supporting credit lines (current account loans) as well as credit cards. - Selective Commercial Finance.
+In 2003, Postbank Group maintained an average 52,707 checking accounts for corporate customers.
+As an additional feature of checking accounts, Postbank Group offers interest-bearing fixed-term investment instruments in the Federal Republic of Germany and Luxemburg for liquidity surplus, payment transfer supporting credit lines (current account loans) as well as credit cards.

+- Selective Commercial Finance.
 In the Selective Commercial Finance field, Postbank Group offers national and international commercial finance as well as factoring, leasing and logistics finance products.
 In the area of national commercial finance, Postbank Group is active in commercial real estate finance, leasing company refinancing (real estate and movable assets) and occasionally in financing property development companies (purchase of real estate and construction projects mainly involving residential property).
 The focus of such finance is on easily leasable property, such as office buildings, shopping malls and residential projects.
 The geographical focus of Postbank Group's activities in the field of international commercial finance is on the western and central regions of Europe.
 In the factoring area, Postbank Group offers its corporate customers (including Deutsche Post AG) various factoring options, which are tailored to typical customer needs and their finance requirements.
 In the leasing area, Postbank Group offers in cooperation with a German leasing company its commercial customers (especially sub-contractors of Deutsche Post AG) the lease finance of vehicles, machinery and other movable capital goods.
-Postbank Group also offers carleasing products to its private and business customers via the internet.
+Postbank Group also offers car-leasing products to its private and business customers via the internet.
 Since acquiring PB Capital Group in 2001, Postbank Group has been active in North America on a selective basis, primarily in the areas of real estate finance, logistics finance and syndicated loans.
-Before its acquisition by Postbank, PB Capital Group was involved in providing higher risk finance that has now been largely reduced in accordance with Postbank's conservative risk strategy.
-In order to diversify its loan portfolio and to cover the market in the United Kingdom, in particular in the greater London area, Postbank acquired the business of the London branch of ING-BHF Bank at the end of 2004.
-Its main activities are commercial real estate finance in the United Kingdom.

-Loan Portfolio Management.
+Before its acquisition by Postbank, PB Capital Group was involved in providing higher risk finance that has now been largely reduced in accordance with Postbank's conservative risk strategy. - Loan Portfolio Management.
 The Corporate Customers business segment is also responsible for operations relating to Postbank Group's management of credit risks associated with its entire loan portfolio.
 Investment decisions in the context of loan portfolio management are made by the Postbank credit risk committee.
 Such activities are thus integrated into the risk management system of Postbank Group.
-See "- Risk Management."
+See "- Risk Management".
 To modify the structure of its loan portfolio, hedge itself against possible borrower default or transfer the risk associated with its loan portfolio to the capital market, Postbank Group uses a series of financial instruments, including asset-backed or mortgage-backed securities (instruments that securitize a share in receivables secured by mortgages) and credit derivatives (such as credit default swaps).
-In 2003, Postbank Group securitized, for the first time, a portfolio of residential property loans with a volume of \notin 2.0 billion using the so-called Provide-Platform operated by KfW and thus sold the credit risk associated with the portfolio to capital market investors in synthetic form.
-The loan portfolio remains on the Postbank Group balance sheet.
+In 2003, Postbank Group securitized, for the first time, a portfolio of residential property loans with a volume of € 2.0 billion using the so-called Provide-Platform operated by KfW and thus sold the credit risk associated with the portfolio to capital market investors in synthetic form.
+The Ioan portfolio remains on the Postbank Group balance sheet.
 However, it need not be taken into account in computing requirements in respect of bank regulatory own funds requirements, with the exception of that proportion of any loss contractually retained by Postbank Group (so-called "First Loss"), as Postbank Group has been relieved of any excess credit risk.
 Postbank intends to engage in further securitization transactions in the future if need be.